namin/staged-miniKanren/docs/comparison-with-functional-staging.md

 Note that terms and term variables don't need to be assigned a stage.

-3. partial-apply, apply-partial to add just enough first-class code to reuse staged code for interpreted closure bodies without breaking relationality.
+3. partial-apply, finish-partial to add just enough first-class code to reuse staged code for interpreted closure bodies without breaking relationality.